aalto-intelligent-robotics/REACT/README.md

 If you are using our Dockerfile, it the graph should be saved in `/home/ros/dsg_output`.

 Unlike the original work, our version of Hydra register object nodes on an instance level, and we use an instance segmentation model (YOLO11) to retrieve the segmentation (the ROS repo for it is [here](https://github.com/aalto-intelligent-robotics/Hydra-Seg-ROS)).
-Along with the scene graph, we also save the instance views (binary masks of the objects) in `instance_views` and the map views (image of the scene) in `map_views`.
+Along with the scene graph, we also save the instance views (binary masks of the objects + metadata in instance_views.json) in `instance_views` and the map views (images of the scene + metadata in map_views.json) in `map_views`.

 ### 🧠 Embedding Model training

 Due to the stochastic nature of training machine learning models, we provide pretrained models for each scene [here](https://drive.google.com/drive/folders/1cfcZvqPy_1QZ2IkBLu1xnHGHMWdpgQhK?usp=sharing) to re-produce our results.

 If you want to train your own model for your own environment, we provide the code [here](https://github.com/aalto-intelligent-robotics/REACT-Embedding).
-To train a model, you first need to export the training dataset from a [pre-built 3D scene graph](#🗺-build-the-initial-3d-scene-graph).
+To train a model, you first need to export the training dataset from a [pre-built 3D scene graph](#%F0%9F%97%BA-build-the-initial-3d-scene-graph).
 Export the dataset:

 ```bash
 roscd react_embedding/scripts/
 python3 extract_data.py -s path/to/scene/graph -o instance/views/path
 ```

 You will be prompted to identify whether 2 objects are the same base on a series of image comparisons.
 Answer y/n.
 The results will be saved in the  pre-determined output path.
 After that, split the data into train and validation sets with:

 ```bash
 python3 train_test_split.py -s instance/views/path -o dataset/dir
 ```

 Train the model with:

 ```bash
 python3 train.py -d dataset/dir -o embedding.pth
 ```